Uromycladium spp. that cause gall rusts (Acacia gall rusts)

 History of Introduction and SpreadTop of page

 Cunningham (1931) noted that by 1926 Uromycladium murphyi (as U. notabile) was a “serious disease of species of Acacia grown as ornamentals and for tan bark” in New Zealand, in particular Acacia decurrens and Acacia dealbata.
 This disease was at least partly responsible for preventing the development of a tannin producing industry in New Zealand, which was to be based on plantations of A. decurrens (Dick 1985).
-At least two other taxa in the species complex, U. paradoxae and U. tepperianum, also reached New Zealand prior to 1926 (Cunningham, 1931).
+At least two species, U. paradoxae and U. tepperianum, also reached New Zealand prior to 1926 (Cunningham, 1931).
 These may have reached New Zealand via the trans-Tasman airflows, or alternatively they may have been introduced along with planting material (McKenzie, 1998).

-Braza (1997) suggested that the wattle gall rust on Falcataria moluccana was introduced from New Zealand to the Philippines.
-However, since recent molecular phylogenetic studies has demonstrated that the rust fungus that causes this disease, U. flacatariae, is different to any species of Uromycladium present in New Zealand, this cannot be the case.
+Braza (1997) suggested that the wattle gall rust on Falcataria moluccana was introduced from New Zealand to the Philippines, which is unlikely as U. flacatariae has not been been reported in New Zealand.
 Rahayu et al. (2010) summarized the spread of the disease through the Malay Archipelago.
 The first record is from the Philippines (Braza, 1997), which is north-west of New Guinea, where F. moluccana naturally occurs.
 Thus the monsoon winds from the south-east could have dispersed the rust there.
 Lee (2004) suggests that the rust fungus spread from the Philippines to Sabah, Malaysia, by wind.
 From there it appears to have spread southwards down the island of Borneo to Kalimantan, Indonesia, and then elsewhere.

 Uromycladium morrisii was first introduced into South Africa in 1987, at a single site (Morris, 1991).
 From 1988 to 1996 this taxon was established at a further 174 sites, but no further spread was undertaken, as by 1996 galls were visible in every stand of Acacia saligna (Wood and Morris, 2007), a range of approximately 900 km from West to East.